audio4ears/packer-windows/README.md

 ## Customizing

-Please the [README-CUSTOMIZE.md](https://github.com/audio4ears/packer-windows/blob/master/README-CUSTOMIZE.md) for customization instructions.
+By Customizing this build you can create vagrant boxes with alternative Windows versions, licensing models, and even align the build for Business use.
+To do so, please read the [README-CUSTOMIZE.md](https://github.com/audio4ears/packer-windows/blob/master/README-CUSTOMIZE.md) file for further instructions.

 ### Acknowledgements